 This year, the complexity of the CDM agenda was increased further since it was discussed under two agenda items: the agenda item dealing with the annual report of the EB and the Article 9 review.
 As noted above (section on adaptation), the Article 9 review, in the end, was concluded without a decision due to the controversy about extending the share of proceeds for adaptation.
+This affected in particular the development of a code of conduct and an appeals procedure.
+There had already been agreed language under the Article 9 review on these issues, but agreement on these items also fell through.

 In the decision on the EB report, Parties finally agreed that the EB should speed up its procedures and emphasize its executive role, including through making effective use of its support structure, including its panels, other outside expertise, and the Secretariat.
 The CMP also requested the EB to increase the transparency and consistency of its decision-making and to strengthen its direct communication with project participants.